High Blood Pressure Prescription Online

 High Blood Pressure - Signs / Symptoms

 High blood pressure (hypertension) symptoms can vary from person to person.
 Many people with hypertension are asymptomatic, meaning they have no symptoms at all.
 Severe cases of high blood pressure (sometimes referred to malignant hypertension) can cause major symptoms such as an altered mental state, chest pain, shortness of breath, nervous system disorders and even death.
 People can sometimes also have moderate symptoms from high blood pressure, including visual changes, fatigue, palpitations, and changes in their urine.
+High blood pressure can also cause damage to organs and systems over time even in the absence symptoms, making it important to stay on top of abnormal blood pressure readings.

 High Blood Pressure - Medications